How Exodus Lent works

 As men, we are called to participate in a unique way in Christ’s headship.
 Are you the spiritual leader you need to be?
 Should your friends and family trust the decisions you make?
 Should they trust that you will lead them where the Lord is calling them to go, in good times and in bad?
 Without a life firmly rooted in prayer it is nearly impossible to know where God is leading you.
 Without a life of daily prayer, it is even harder to be confident that you know where the Lord is asking you to lead your friends and family at any given moment.
 It’s time to start praying.

-In addition, you will be provided a reading from scripture, pertinent to the season, each day.
+In addition, you will read through Holy Scripture part by part, each day.
 The scripture will be accompanied by a daily reflection.
 The reflection will help you comprehend the scripture for that day, understand where you are within the spiritual journey, and lead you into that day’s time of prayer with our Lord.

 Stay faithful to daily prayer and you will grow in your ability to hear God speaking.
 This grace and ability will help you live out the spiritual headship our Lord is calling you to as a man.

 - Unlike Exodus 90, during Exodus Lent you can take warm showers, drink alcohol, and — when in the company of others — watch TV and sports

 - Get a full night’s sleep (at least seven hours is recommended).

 - Abstain from soda or sweet drinks (white milk, black coffee, and black tea are permissible)

 - Abstain from non-essential material purchases